 Code Message

 36 2ND RULE 260 ABBREV IS INVALID

-The Rule 260 junction abbreviation could not be found in the Reload Location file.
+The Rule 260 junction abbreviation could not be found in the Junction Master.

 37 2ND 260 NUMBER IS INVALID

 The Rule 260 number for the 2nd bridge railroad could not be found in the Railroad Register file.

 38 3RD RULE 260 ABBREV IS INVALID

-The Rule 260 junction abbreviation could not be found in the Reload Location file.
+The Rule 260 junction abbreviation could not be found in the Junction Master.

 39 3RD 260 NUMBER IS INVALID

 The Rule 260 number for the 3rd bridge railroad could not be found in the Railroad Register file.

 40 4TH RULE 260 ABBREV IS INVALID

-The Rule 260 junction abbreviation could not be found in the Reload Location file.
+The Rule 260 junction abbreviation could not be found in the Junction Master.

 41 4TH 260 NUMBER IS INVALID

 The Rule 260 number for the 4th bridge railroad could not be found in the Railroad Register file.

 42 5TH RULE 260 ABBREV IS INVALID

-The Rule 260 junction abbreviation could not be found in the Reload Location file.
+The Rule 260 junction abbreviation could not be found in the Junction Master.

 43 5TH 260 NUMBER IS INVALID

 The Rule 260 number for the 5th bridge railroad could not be found in the Railroad Register file.

 44 6TH RULE 260 ABBREV IS INVALID

-The Rule 260 junction abbreviation could not be found in the Reload Location file.
+The Rule 260 junction abbreviation could not be found in the Junction Master.

 45 6TH 260 NUMBER IS INVALID

 The Rule 260 number for the 6th bridge railroad could not be found in the Railroad Register file.

 46 7TH RULE 260 ABBREV IS INVALID

-The Rule 260 junction abbreviation could not be found in the Reload Location file.
+The Rule 260 junction abbreviation could not be found in the Junction Master.

 Code Message

 47 7TH 260 NUMBER IS INVALID

 The Rule 260 number for the 7th bridge railroad could not be found in the Railroad Register file.

 48 8TH RULE 260 ABBREV IS INVALID

-The Rule 260 junction abbreviation could not be found in the Reload Location file.
+The Rule 260 junction abbreviation could not be found in the Junction Master.

 49 8TH 260 NUMBER IS INVALID

 The Rule 260 number for the 8th bridge railroad could not be found in the Railroad Register file.

 50 9TH RULE 260 ABBREV IS INVALID

-The Rule 260 junction abbreviation could not be found in the Reload Location file.
+The Rule 260 junction abbreviation could not be found in the Junction Master.

 51 INVALID TERMINATION 260 NUMBER

 The Rule 260 number for the termination railroad could not be found in the Railroad Register file.

 52 TERM FSAC NOT VALID

-The termination FSAC and Rule 260 railroad number combination could not be found in the CSM file.
+The termination FSAC and Rule 260 railroad number combination could not be found in the Centralized Station Master.

-53 INVALID INTER-INTRA STATE CODE
+53 TERM RAILROAD NOT REPORTING RAILROAD

-If the origin state, destination state, and all states in the routing information are the same, the code must be '2'.
-If the states are different, the code must be '1'.
-This is calculated each time the waybill sample is edited.
+Terminating railroad must be equal to reporting railroad.

 54 REVENUE AMOUNT IS ZERO

 If the revenue amount is zero, the transit code must be '1' or '9'.

 55 TC Umler REC IS NOT A FLAT CAR

 The car carrying the TOFC/COFC unit is not a flat car of any type (i.e., Q, P, S or F).
 (Refer to error flag 14)

 56 REVENUE PER TONMILE

 The revenue per ton mile is not in the range established for the 2-digit STCC.